yevdyko/CV/README.md

 # Yev Dyko

-My interests in technology and linguistics led me to the world of programming where I can apply my abilities in problem solving with a passion about design.
+My interests in technology and linguistics led me to the world of programming where I'm happy to apply my abilities in problem solving with a passion for design.

-I'm seeking an opportunity as a juniour developer with exposute to the full-stack to continue developing my professional skills and become part of a motivated and enthusiastic team.
+I'm seeking an opportunity as a juniour developer with exposure to the full-stack to continue developing my professional skills and become part of a motivated and enthusiastic team.

 ## Skills
 ### Web development